 I am thinking of buying a hoverboard, what should I look out for?

-- Given the potential dangers, don’t buy one without proof that it meets the required safety standards.
+- Given the potential dangers, don’t buy one without proof that it meets the required safety legislation.

-- Do look for a CE mark but don’t rely on it solely, as the mark may be a fake.
-The CE mark should be visible and easily to read.
+- Look for a CE mark but don’t rely on it solely, as the mark may be fake.
+The CE mark should be visible and easy to read.

-- Also check the box, charger and the device for markings or traceable information; such as the name and contact details of the manufacturer and/or importer.
+- Check the box, charger and the hoverboard for markings or traceable information; such as the name and full contact details of the manufacturer and/or importer.
 If this information is missing, do not buy it.

-- If you are not fully satisfied that the product you are buying is safe, don’t spend your money on it.
+- If you are not sure that the product you are buying is safe, don’t spend your money on it.

-If you come across any products which you think might be unsafe, let us know who was selling it and where by calling our consumer helpline on 1890 432 432.
+If you see any products you think are unsafe, contact us and let us know who was selling it and where by calling our consumer helpline on 01 402 5555.